hjalbarran/portfolio-v1/README.md

 # portfolio-v1
-This is my personal protfolio.
+This is my personal portfolio.
 Hey!!!
 It's not finished...

 ## Project setup